paul-kabui/paul-kabui/README.md

 ### Hi there 👋
-I'm a Typescript,Python, Java and C# developer
+I'm a Typescript,Python and C# developer

 <h4>Preferred Technologies:</h4>
-I can work with any tools but often times i always find myself using React,Next, Node, Python and  Java. c# can tag along too
+I can work with any tools but often times i always find myself using React,Typescript, Python and  C#
 <br/>
-I'm open to collaborations for creative projects in TS, Python and Java
+I'm open to collaborations for creative projects in TS, Python and C#
 <br/>
-I'm currently advancing my skills in C#
+I'm currently advancing my skills in .Net